-How to contact Apple Support if you can't access the files on your Mac

-How do you get your Mac fixed fast to get at the files you need now?
+Access your files even when your Mac is causing you pain

-You need to access important files on your Mac but there's a problem — you just dumped coffee all over the keyboard or you dropped it and broke the screen or it simply won't boot up, no lights, no beeps, no nothing.
+You need to access essential files on your Mac, but there's a problem — you just dumped coffee all over the keyboard, or you dropped it and broke the screen, or it won't boot up, no lights, no beeps, no nothing.
 And.
 You.
 Need.
 Those.
 Files.

-Sure, storage failure is frustrating, but when you know the storage is fine and you just can't get at it, that can be a whole new level of hell.
+Sure, storage failure is frustrating.
+However, there's a whole new level of hell when you know your files are secure, but you can't get to them.

 If all your stuff syncs online over iCloud or Dropbox, or if you have a fresh backup from BackBlaze of CrashPlan, you may not have a problem.
-Simply check on your iPhone, iPad, other Mac, or other device and see if what you need is there.
-Then, get your Mac problems looked at at your leisure.
+Just check on your iPhone, iPad, other Mac, or another supported device and see if what you need is there.
+Then, resolve your Mac issues at a later time.

-If you don't sync and you don't backup online, and you really need those photos, or that old tax return, or that previous version of your presentation, or that account info you hastily saved as a text file, then you'll need to take care of you Mac now.
+If you don't sync or backup your files online, and you need those photos, or that old tax return, or that previous version of your presentation, or that account info you hastily saved as a text file, then you'll need to take care of you Mac now.

 How to access your online backups remotely